andrewsiah/MetaRLGym/README.md

 - **Lifetime/Trial**: Multiple episodes of the same task with environment interaction
 - **Meta-Trajectory**: Collection of episode data $D = \{\tau_1, \tau_2, ..., \tau_H\}$ from a trial
 - **Free Shots**: Initial exploration episodes with zero rewards to prevent under-exploration
+- **POMDP** (Partially Observable Markov Decision Process): A generalization of MDPs where the agent receives observations instead of full states, requiring inference over hidden state.
+- **BAMDP** (Bayes-Adaptive MDP): An MDP where uncertainty over the environment’s dynamics is modeled via a belief, turning the problem into a fully observable MDP over belief states.